-- SERA-6 had joint meeting with other regional groups (NCERA-13 and NECC-1012) on July 18-20, 2016 in State College, PA.
-Major topics discussed included soil health measurements, testing methods for soil potassium (K), sulfur fertility, and soil test calibration, and P and K database management.
+- SERA-6 had a joint virtual meeting with other regional groups (NCERA-13 and NECC-1012) on June 15, 22, and 29, 2021 due to the COVID-19 pandemic.
+Major topics discussed included soil health measurements, manure N & P prescription, test methods for soil potassium (K), hemp analysis, soil test calibration, and P and K database management.

 - SERA-6 worked closely with the Soil and Plant Analysis Council (SPAC).
 Four members attended the 15th International Symposium on Soil and Plant Analysis held in Nanjing, China on May 14-18, 2017; SPAC co-hosted this symposium, and a larger number attended the 16th SPAC during June 17-20, 2019, in Wageningen, The Netherlands.

 - A subcommittee formed to promote education for well water testing resulted in more active water testing programs of some member laboratories along with robust extension publication efforts; University of Georgia (http://aesl.ces.uga.edu/publications/watercirc/) and Clemson University, South Carolina are examples of states with expanding water testing programs.

-- Two member universities are engaged in international agricultural development: University of Georgia is involved with improving fertilizer testing in Vietnam and Auburn University is currently establishing a soil testing laboratory and has been working to include water testing in Cape Haitien, Haiti.
+- Two member universities are engaged in international agricultural development: the University of Georgia is involved with improving fertilizer testing in Vietnam and Auburn University has established a soil testing laboratory and has been working to include water testing in Cape Haitien, Haiti.

 Expected Outcomes and Impacts

-- A methods manual on soil test methods used in the Southeastern USA will be revised as new methods are adopted by member states published.
-Previous methods manuals were published in 1983, 1992, and 2013.
-New methods especially with the inclusion of soil quality and health issues and technology have resulted in the need for a new publication.
+- SERA-6 will revise a methods manual on soil test methods used in the Southeastern USA.
+New methods especially with the inclusion of soil quality and health issues and emerging agronomic activities have necessitated the need for a new publication.

-- Revise existing fact sheet publications when necessary.
+- Update existing fact sheet publications and add new ones as needed.